-Introduce your students to the fast-paced and exciting world of marketing!
-Students will learn about the role of marketing in business in addition to the basics of business management, customer service, and economics.
-Furthermore, students will examine how to identify target markets, perform market research, and develop successful marketing strategies.
-Explore, the legal and ethical considerations of business and marketing are discussed along with the impact of government on business.
-Dive deeper into the marketing world with real world applications and practices.
-Engage with the marketing mix by studying understanding branding, advertising, promotion strategies, and more.
-Learn about effective sales techniques and discover employment opportunities to pursue a career in this exciting field!
+Explore the fast-paced and exciting word of marketing!
+Learn about the role of marketing in business in addition to the basics of business management, customer service, and economics.
+Examine how to identify target markets, perform market research, and develop successful marketing strategies.
+Discover the legal and ethical considerations of business and marketing, along with the impact of government on business.